 Throughout New Zealand’s history many men have formed primary intimate and sexual relationships with other men.
-In the 21st century some community leaders and media personalities – including five MPs in 2010 – were openly gay men.
-Society was not always so open – until recently many aspects of gay life in New Zealand were hidden, and in the 2000s some gay men still concealed their sexuality.
+In the early 21st century some community leaders and media personalities – including Members of Parliament – were openly gay men.
+Society was not always so open – until recently many aspects of gay life in New Zealand were hidden, and in the early 21st century some gay men still concealed their sexuality.
 In spite of their relative invisibility, many gay men have made important social and cultural contributions over the years.

 Early Māori same-sex relationships